MauryIV/MauryIV/README.md

 ## Current Projects

 At the moment, I am revisiting some projects from school to polish them further.
 I have developed friendships with other students from my bootcamp, and we have a few different projects we want to collaborate on.
 One is a non-biased informative political application, another is a musical ticketing application.
-I am also in talks with a friend who is a business owner to build a website for her.
+I am also working with a business owner to build a website for her.

 ## Currently Learning

-I am working to perfect my JavaScript knowledge but I love picking up new tools to help in that process.
+I am working to perfect my JavaScript knowledge and have been working on algorithms as well.
+But I do love picking up new tools to help in that process.
 Other languages are something I can't wait to tackle, but I want to be sure to have extensive knowledge to make transitioning more simplistic.

 ## Collaborations